KC Porter: 1999–2002: Santana, Grammy Awards, and Michael Jackson

-released her Solo album, which he produced along with Emilio Estefan Jr., and Isidro Infante.
+released her Latin Songbird: Mi Alma y Corazón album, which he produced along with Emilio Estefan Jr., and Isidro Infante.
 She expanded her musical style by recording both a Spanish and an English version of the song, "sedúceme".
 Porter's pop version in Spanish went to number one on the Billboard Latin Singles chart.

 Porter continued his professional work with Santana by producing "One of These Days" featuring Ozomatli on his Shaman album released in 2002.

-Throughout the decade, Porter continued to cross over mainstream artists to the Spanish-language markets with productions of songs by Jerry Rivera (“Primavera” with Santana), Bon Jovi ("Bed of Roses" and "This Ain't A Love Song"), Janet Jackson (“Come Back to Me”), Brian McKnight, (“Back at One”), Scorpions (“Winds of Change”), Geri Halliwell (“Mi Chico Latino”), Sting (“Mad About You”), and others.
+Throughout the decade, Porter continued to cross over mainstream artists to the Spanish-language markets with productions of songs by Jerry Rivera ("Primavera" with Santana), Bon Jovi ("Bed of Roses" and "This Ain't A Love Song"), Janet Jackson ("Come Back to Me"), Brian McKnight, ("Back at One"), Scorpions ("Winds of Change"), Geri Halliwell ("Mi Chico Latino"), Sting ("Mad About You"), and others.

 2003–2010: Embracing the world

-To honor the memory of the late Celia Cruz, Porter wrote “When You Smile,” a song that Patti LaBelle recorded and he produced.
+To honor the memory of the late Celia Cruz, Porter wrote "When You Smile," a song that Patti LaBelle recorded and he produced.
 The song, which appeared on Labelle's May 2004 album, Timeless Journey, featured Latinos Carlos Santana, Andy Vargas, Sheila E and La India.
-The album sold half a million copies and was certified gold. “'When You Smile' is fueled by Latin-grooved percussion from tub-thumper Sheila E. and a serpentinely sexy guitar solo from Carlos Santana,” wrote the Washington Post.
+The album sold half a million copies and was certified gold. "'When You Smile' is fueled by Latin-grooved percussion from tub-thumper Sheila E. and a serpentinely sexy guitar solo from Carlos Santana," wrote the Washington Post.

 Over the decade, Porter performed live and recorded with Chinese erhu player Cheng Lin on the Embrace the World Vol. 1 album.
 He also produced Lin's album Greater than Gold, Algerian pop artist Khaled's "Love to the People" single featuring Carlos Santana, and Iraqi singer Kadim Al-Saher and Paula Cole on the single "Love and Compassion".

-In February 2006, Porter welcomed Latin rock band, Ozomatli to his Calabasas, California studio to record Don't Mess with the Dragon, their March 2007 release.
+In February 2006, Porter welcomed Latin rock band, Ozomatli to his Calabasas, California, studio to record Don't Mess with the Dragon, their March 2007 release.
 The band and Porter had a history together that began when the producer invited them to guest on Santana's 2002 Shaman album.
 The following year, Porter co-wrote and produced "Love and Hope" and "(Who Discovered) America", for Ozomalti's Street Signs album.

 With Don't Mess with the Dragon, "Ozomatli and Porter baked up an album that reflects the band's diverse ethnic makeup and 'oppositional politics' (how it characterizes its brand of activism).
 But even more fundamentally, the members of Ozomatli believe in the politics of dancing."